shadowed1/ChromeOS_PowerControl/README.md

 - By reading powerd.LATEST log, SleepControl monitors when the powerd daemon reports 'User activity stopped'.
 - The file /usr/share/power_manager/send_feedback_if_undimmed (when set to 1) is what controls this behavior.
-- Parsing strings like 'User activity started' or 'Audio activity started' tells SleepControl the user is active. to pause until  is reported.
+- Parsing strings like 'User activity started' or 'Audio activity started' tells SleepControl the user is active.
 - If 'User activity stopped' and 'Audio activity stopped' is parsed, SleepControl assumes the user is away and sleep timers begin.
 - Can turn on or off audio detection to customize sleep during multimedia playback.
 - ChromeOS will report 'User activity stopped' after around 20 seconds of inactivity, so the timers won't be exact.